Ä¢¹½ÊÓÆµ

 Demographics

-The citizens of Robinsonville have a very low rate of college education: just 8.51% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Robinsonville has a very low overall level of education: only 8.51% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Robinsonville in 2022 was $15,970, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $63,880 for a family of four.
 Robinsonville also has one of the higher rates of people living in poverty in the nation, with 33.12% of its population below the federal poverty line.